Supriya and Jagriti discuss the questions related to Engineering and Engineering as a career choice.

 Take up internships to have an edge above other students.
 Try to justify why you chose Engineering as a career choice.
 This way you improve your chances of getting selected and also getting a good package.
 Do not stay average.

 Jagriti: That is great advice Supriya!

 Supriya: He can also do a course in various fields related to his engineering.
 Since many institutes and even colleges offer short courses during the summers.

 Jagriti: Thanks for all the information Supriya.
-This will help me guide my son for a brighter future.
+This will help me guide and counsel my son for a brighter future.